Hilti’s BIM-enabled construction robot

 Hilti has introduced a semi-autonomous mobile ceiling-drilling robot to help mechanical, electrical and plumbing (MEP) contractors increase productivity and safety.

 Reported to be Hilti’s first robot, Jailbot executes its tasks based on building information modelling (BIM) data.
-The robot is cordless and locates itself accurately indoors, drills the holes dust-controlled and finally marks them according to the trade.
+The robot is cordless and locates itself accurately indoors, drills the holes and marks them according to the trade.

 Jaibot is designed to assist tradespeople in physically demanding, repetitive installation tasks such as drilling numerous holes overhead for many mechanical, electrical or plumbing installations.
 It is navigated by the worker via remote control and uses reference data from a robotic total station, the Hilti PLT 300.
 Holes within reach are drilled automatically.